shygy/terminal_games/shygyGames - README.md

 - When you have 1 guess remaining, you can choose to:
   - Reveal the word
   - Continue guessing with infinite tries

-### Roulette
-- Classic casino game where you bet on where a ball will land on a spinning wheel
-- Place bets with your Rocks on various outcomes with different payouts
-- You start with 100 Rocks
-- Multiple betting options available:
-  - Inside Bets (higher payouts): Straight Up (35:1), Split (17:1), Street (11:1), Corner (8:1)
-  - Outside Bets (1:1 payouts): Red/Black, Odd/Even, High/Low
-- Place multiple bets in a single round to increase your chances

 ### MasterMind
 - Logic game where you try to guess a secret code of digits (0-9)
 - Choose your code length from 1 to 10 digits (enter 0 for 10 digits)